The different types of debt solution

 We know there are lots of reasons why a payment might get missed, so it’s always best to let us know what’s going on and if payments are likely to be missed.
 If you’re going through a difficult time, we might be able to pause your payments.
 Whatever your situation is, we’ll make sure you have the time and space you need to get things back on track before we get in touch to talk about the best way forward for you.

-If we’ve been in touch about your debt but you’re not working with us yet, it’s worth speaking to us and looking at a payment plan.
-If the debt that’s held by Lowell is your only debt, we can help by creating a reasonable and fair payment plan that works with your budget.
-If this is the case, you don’t have to worry about any other debt solutions or debt recovery solutions and you can just pay your agreed Lowell payment plan.
-Don’t think of this as ‘paying off Lowell’ but as taking the first step toward becoming debt-free.
+If we’ve been in touch about your debt but you’re not working with us yet, it’s important that you speak to us so that we can discuss your circumstances and agree an appropriate solution tailored to you.
+We’ll always look to help by creating a fair payment plan that is affordable and one that works with your budget.
+Don’t think of this as ‘paying off Lowell’ but as taking the first step toward becoming debt-free with Lowell.

-We’ve heard from our customers that sometimes want to know ‘how to stop Lowell calling’.
-If you have concerns, please don’t be worried about speaking to our friendly and supportive team.
-We know having debt can be worrying, but at Lowell we believe in being open and honest so that our customers feel comfortable discussing their debt.
+If you have concerns, please don’t be worried about speaking with us to figure out a way forward.
+We know having debt can be worrying, but at Lowell, we believe in being open and honest so that our customers feel comfortable discussing their debt.

 Different kinds of debt solutions

-There are lots of different kinds of debt solutions that can help you to get out of debt, or help with debt problems.
-We’ve listed some of the main options for you below, but you can find more information at Money Helper or at sites like Money Saving Expert.
+There are lots of different kinds of debt solutions that can help you repay your debt, or help you with your debt problems.
+We’ve listed some of the main options for you below, but you can find more information at Money Helper.

 Before you decide to go ahead with any of these solutions, make sure that you get free, independent advice from organisations like StepChange or National Debtline.
 If you’re already working with Lowell on a payment plan, let us know that your circumstances have changed and we’ll discuss the best way forward for us to work together.